-The invention of pure water cleaning systems, also known as Water-Fed systems, bring a safe, easy, and relatively cheap means of cleaning windows to the hands of large and small businesses alike (If you’re new to WaterFed®, we suggest you read this first to learn more, just click here.
-Then come on back to this post).
-But windows aren’t the only things you can clean with WaterFed® systems.
+The invention of pure water cleaning systems, also known as water-fed systems, bring a safe, easy, and cost-effective means of cleaning windows into the hands of large and small businesses alike.
+(If you’re new to WaterFed®, we suggest you read our introduction first to learn more, just click here.
+Then come back to this post).
+But windows aren’t the only things you can clean with a WaterFed® system.

 Did you know that they can also be used to clean solar panels and other opaque surfaces?

-According to Renewableenergyworld.com, “the United States has experienced an average growth of 40% in residential solar power usage…” and by the year 2050, “… a quarter of energy usage and supply may derive from solar power.”
-To collect all of this power created by the sun, the number of solar panels being installed and used will only continue to increase.
-And if you’re thinking this has nothing to do with your window cleaning business, consider these two reasons as to why you should use your WaterFed® system to clean solar panels.
+According to Renewableenergyworld.com, “the United States has experienced an average growth of 40% in residential solar power usage […]” and by the year 2050, “[…] a quarter of energy usage and supply may derive from solar power.”
+To collect all of this power created by the sun, the number of solar panels being installed and used will only increase.
+If you think this has nothing to do with your window cleaning business, consider these two reasons as to why you should use your WaterFed® system to clean solar panels.
 One of the best home improvements you can make to your home is to get solar panels.

-Cleaning your clients’ solar panels is a great way to add more cleaning service options to your already existing clients without the need to purchase any new equipment.
-It also enables you to offer a service for a new clientele and expand your audience.
+Cleaning your clients’ solar panels is a great way to add more cleaning service options to your existing clients without the need to purchase new equipment.
+It also enables you to offer a service for a new clientele and expand your business.

-It is a way to differentiate your business from others.
-It gives your business a market edge because it is a service that has a growing need.
+It is also a way to differentiate your business from others.
+It gives your company a market edge because it is a service that has a growing need.

 Why Should Solar Panels Be Cleaned?

-You know your business has the option to add solar panel cleaning to your repertoire, but why should your customers actually clean their solar panels?
+You know your business has the option to add solar panel cleaning to your repertoire, but why should your customers clean their solar panels?
 According to Solar-Panel-Cleaners.com, a dirty solar panel can lose up to 20% of its output.
-And of course, for the sheer fact, that clean solar panels are more aesthetically pleasing, similar to windows.
+And of course, for the simple fact, clean solar panels are more aesthetically pleasing, similar to windows.

-The equipment itself used to clean windows with a WaterFed® system and that used to clean solar panels are one and the same.
-There is no need to buy any extra equipment if you’re already successfully cleaning windows with a WaterFed® system.
-In fact, unlike glass windows, the TDS (total dissolved solids) does not have to read 10 or below.
-It only has to read 40 or less, which in turn means that the filters in your WaterFed® system essentially don’t have to work as hard.
-You could clean those solar panels with an RO the only system or set up your current system to use it’s RO filter only by removing the DI filter (Note: you should keep the Carbon/Sediment filter attached).
+There is no need to buy extra equipment if you are already successfully cleaning windows using a WaterFed® system.
+In fact, unlike glass windows, the TDS (Total Dissolved Solids) does not have to read 10 or below.
+It only has to read 40 or less, which in turn means that the filters in your WaterFed® system don’t have to work as hard.
+You could clean solar panels with an RO only system or set up your current system to use its RO filter by removing the DI filter.
+(Note: you should keep the Carbon/Sediment filter attached).
 Systems like the SG1 and Phaser make this easy to do on the fly!

 Ready to give it a go?
 Next time you’re at a client’s house that has solar panels installed, get ready for the best opportunity to market your business.
 Offer to clean their panels if they’d like as a trial for a new service you are offering.
 This way, the clients can have a conversation with you about why they might need those cleaned and decide if they would like to have it done in the future.

-Solar energy is quickly becoming a cheap and accessible means of gathering energy and it just so happens that your window cleaning WaterFed® system works to clean these panels.
+Solar energy is quickly becoming cheap and accessible, and it just so happens that your window cleaning WaterFed® system works to clean these panels.
 Establishing your business now as a business that has had experience cleaning solar panels will not only benefit you in the future, but it will give you a market edge over your competition now.
 A WaterFed® system makes it easy and costs nothing to include in your service options.
 Opportunity is knocking, will you answer?

 Has your business begun cleaning solar panels with WaterFed®?
-Comment below with any advice, marketing tips, or why you began adding that service to your business.
+Comment below with any advice, marketing tips, or why you started adding that service to your business.